Night Thrasher (Dwayne Taylor): Early life

-He was unable to fully remember the exact circumstances of his parents' deaths, and he was unable to remember the face of their killer; he assumed that this was due to his mind trying to block the memory.
-Later in life he discovered that the entire circumstances of his parents' death and his own rearing by his guardian Chord and an elderly Asian woman named Tai, had in fact all been orchestrated by Tai herself.
+As a child in New York City, Dwayne Taylor witnessed the murder of his parents.
+Seeking vengeance, he honed himself into a fighting machine, then became obsessed with the desire to punish all wrongdoers.
+However, Dwayne was unable to fully remember the exact circumstances of his parents' deaths, and he was unable to remember the face of their killer; he assumed that this was due to his mind trying to block the memory.
+Later in life he discovered that the entire circumstances of his parents' death and his upbringing by Andrew Chord and Tai, had been orchestrated by Tai herself.